 Models derived from data are not objective, and will reflect biases in the collection and processing of the data.
 Data science does not necessarily create objective decisions, but can replicate biases both in the data and in making use of the data.
 These biases can constitute impermissable, illegal discrimination in some cases.
 All models should be examined to understand their assumptions and biases.
 Further, models which appear to users or data scientists as "black boxes" can be difficult to evaluate for fairness or even functional correctness.

 Rocky Coast Research can help by working with you to conduct algorithmic audits and data ethics reviews of existing or new projects.
-We can also help determine when formal impact assessments are necessary, such as under the GDPR, and help conduct these assessments.
 Such reviews can help identify bias and other ethics issues in data gathering, data processing, and in subsequent automated decision-making.
 Further, we can help you to define a data governance regime that is cognizant of data bias and ethics issues in order to make responsible use of data for new efforts going forward.
 Additionally, we can help prepare data impact assessments, similar to environmental impact assessments or safety cases, which are increasingly viewed as the gold standard in demonstrating responsibility in technology and building trust with customers, users, regulators, and the public.